 The following policies apply to pharmacists prescribing OTC medications:

-To verify if an over the counter (OTC) product is covered by MHCP use our NDC Search or call the MHCP Provider Call Center with the NDC on the container or reference the MHCP OTC Drugs/Excludable Drugs list: MS Excel or PDF format.
+To verify if an over the counter (OTC) product is covered by MHCP, use our NDC Search or call the MHCP Provider Call Center with the NDC on the container or reference the MHCP OTC Drugs or Excludable Drugs list: MS Excel or PDF format.

 Specialty pharmaceuticals are defined as those used by a small number of recipients with complex and chronic diseases that require expensive and challenging drug regimens.
 The Minnesota Department of Human Services was granted legislative authority to negotiate Specialty Pharmacy Reimbursement Rates lower than the standard WAC plus 2%.
 Refer to the Specialty Drug List for current Specialty Pharmacy Reimbursement Rates (SMAC pricing).

 The following are not covered:

 MHCP does not allow automatic refills.
 Prescription refills are not eligible for payment without an explicit request from a recipient or authorized caregiver.
 The pharmacy provider may not contact the recipient in an effort to initiate a refill unless it is part of a good faith clinical effort to assess the recipient’s medication regimen.

 A nurse or other authorized agent of the facility may initiate a request for refill for a recipient residing in a skilled nursing facility, group home or assisted living arrangement.

 Cycle fills are only allowed for enrolled unit dose dispensing pharmacies for recipients residing in skilled nursing facilities.

 Do not submit prior authorization (PA) requests for the above-listed MHCP noncovered drugs.
 Authorization cannot be granted.